 Likewise—especially as some of these changes are now so forcefully enforced by the media and many people, we risk being laughed at, scorned, disowned and as we have seen on the TV, maybe even physically harmed for advocating what was and still is morally right.

 Undoubtedly both you and I have—at times—held back—or worst, so as not to get into an argument—let on that we agreed.
 And while that may not be in human terms, like stealing or killing, it is not being the Christian we have been called out of darkness into to His marvelous light to be.
 And so we repent.
 God be merciful to me, a sinner.
 And He is!
 That is what Good Friday and Easter were all about.
 Thanks be to Go who gives us the victory over sin, death and the world.
 We are sorry and repent about the things we have done which we should not have done, but also, we are sorry and repent over the things we should have done but did not!
 Indeed, God be merciful to me, a sinner.
 And He is!
 Amen.

-Note from the Peace Doctor: If you're looking for peace for yourself, please visit our home page before leaving our site.
-The Internet surely is loaded with help regarding every kind of field.
-The foregoing is an item we expect will be helpful for peace lovers and those who are interested in peace articles.
+Note from the Peace Doctor: If you're interested in peace for yourself, be sure to look at our home page before leaving us.
+The Internet for sure is full with help about every imaginable topic.
+Here is an article we thought might be of interest for peace enthusiasts and those who follow peace stories.